Devansh-S-Poojary/VSD_SQUADRON_INTERNSHIP__Devansh/README.md

 # Creating a PCF file
 Access the pcf file from the attachments, They are working in my board successfully.
 </details>

 <details>
   <summary>

-# STEP 3 Implement in the VSDsquadron board
+# Step-3 Implement in VSDsquadron board
   </summary>

   First lets check the Blue project